 We now meet every week in the south bay area, with the focus of helping one another grow spiritually as we hear and apply God's Word to our lives.
 When we started the Compelled (Evangelism) trainings, we had no idea what God would do with our efforts.
 It is so exciting to be able to be a part of a community that exists to make much of Jesus, while being available to those exploring faith who have questions and would like to wrestle with the claims of Jesus in an authentic environment.

-If you are looking for a community to help you grow more into the likeness of Jesus, or would like a group of people to help you wrestle through questions about Jesus, contact us, we'd love to have you join us on a Sunday afternoon some time soon. "
+If you are looking for a community to help you grow more into the likeness of Jesus, or would like a group of people to help you wrestle through questions about Jesus, contact us, we'd love to have you join us on a Sunday morning some time soon. "

 - Tim Reilly